 Of course, this is all easier said than done because we are so conditioned by society to condemn.
 Condemnation is one of our collective titillations, which is why our mass media promotes so much of it.
 We have been conditioned to get off on feeling that we are right and that someone else is wrong.
 It is the ultimate separator, and as such it gives us the ego-buzz of validation, at the expense of the other.

 In this way, most activists and revolutionaries are mostly validating their egos rather than actually changing society.
-And their anger and vitriol is evidence for this.
+And their anger and vitriol are evidence for this.
 They think that the more anger they have, the more fire they have to change society, when in fact they do not have the psychological development to direct that fire down more constructive avenues.
-As s result, most humans' idea of change today is to be angry at something — to reject or take offence at someone or something.
+As a result, most humans' idea of change today is to be angry at something — to reject or take offence at someone or something.

 You see it in our schools and universities where there is a growing intolerance to alternative viewpoints: speakers with outlying opinions are being shouted down; no-platform has become de rigour; and the young intelligentsia are increasingly fragile, ever searching for safe spaces from the intolerable feeling of being offended.